 If an acid treatment is used to lighten gray mottling, how is it that slightly aggressive water caused white plaster to darken and turn gray, and in a blotchy, streaky, or spotting fashion in the first place?
 If the gray discoloration isn’t removed by the acidic process; it will then become difficult proving that it wasn’t aggressive water that caused the gray discoloration in the first place and the pool plasterer may be able to avoid being held responsible.

 Sometimes, “torching” (heating) the gray area with a propane torch device is performed in an attempt to remove the gray color.
-It is unclear whether the torching process affects the long-term durability of a plaster surface.
-It is known however, that the plaster surface may “pop” when heated to such high temperatures, so protective goggles should be used.
+It is unclear whether the torching process affects the long-term durability of a plaster surface, but there are studies that indicate some damage is done to cement products.
+It is known that the plaster surface may “pop” when heated to such high temperatures, so protective goggles should be used.
 Be aware that the above remedies may only be temporary as the gray discoloration may return after the pool is filled again with water.

 There is also normal mottling of plaster where the white plaster surface has very slight shade differences from one white area to another.
 Again, this slight difference still has to do with the fact that plaster is made of a mixture of water, cement, and aggregate, and is a hand-crafted product.
 At its best, there will still be a slight variation.